Strong-AI-Lab/Multi-Step-Deductive-Reasoning-Over-Natural-Language/source code/README.md

 [glove.840B.300d.zip](http://nlp.stanford.edu/data/glove.840B.300d.zip)

 ## Dataset
-All the current work data is using the [PARARULE](https://allenai.org/data/ruletaker) from Allen AI institute.
+We use the [PARARULE](https://allenai.org/data/ruletaker) from Allen AI institute.
 The dataset has been published on [Transformers as Soft Reasoners over Language](https://arxiv.org/abs/2002.05867), [CONCEPTRULES V1](https://drive.google.com/file/d/1lxoAvtcvqVCYiO8e3tENnrTQ1NNVtpjs/view?usp=sharing) and [CONCEPTRULES V2](https://drive.google.com/file/d/1lOCbW8bfZxj1RIzKDxn8xKg99XyYNj7z/view?usp=sharing).

 ## Training
 There is a training script `train.py` that encapsulates training models defined in `models` directory.
 The models are built using [Keras](https://keras.io/) and [TensorFlow](https://www.tensorflow.org/) which can be installed using: